storyprotocol/documentation/docs/Story Network (L1)/story-network/tokenomics-staking.md

 # UBI for validators

-In every block, a percentage (6.5% at Genesis) of the newly minted tokens will go to a UBI pool contract.
+In every block, a percentage (currently 0% at Genesis) of the newly minted tokens will go to a UBI pool contract.
 The pool is to incentivize validators to validate the blocks.
 At the beginning of each month, the foundation will set the UBI percentage for the next month based on the token price.
 The maximum UBI percentage that can be set is 20%.

 ## Distribution process